justeattakeaway/pie/apps/pie-docs/src/components/button/overview/overview.md

 ---

+## Behaviours

+### Buttons that act as links

+This is available when a button needs to be used as a navigational element to direct users to a new page or location.

+Use these with caution - dictation software users may not be able to properly identify these actions, since they are semantically links, even though they may look like buttons.

+---

 ## Content

 ### Labels

 Button labels should clearly indicate the action of the Button and describe what will occur once the user clicks the Button.
 Use active verbs, such as Add or Delete.
 For sets of buttons, use specific labels, such as Save or Discard, instead of using OK and Cancel.
 This is particularly helpful when the user is confirming an action.

 Use sentence-style capitalisation (only the first world in a phrase and any proper nouns capitalised).

 ---